click here for teachings on the daily Gospel readings

 Responsorial Psalm 25:4-5, 8-10, 14 ~ For You, O Lord, I Wait

-Response: "To you, O Lord, I lift my soul."
+Response: To you, O Lord, I lift my soul.

 Response:

-8 Good and upright is the LORD; thus he shows sinners the way.
-9 He guides the humble to justice, and teaches the humble his way.
+8 Good and upright is the LORD; thus, he shows sinners the way.
+9 He guides the humble to justice and teaches the humble his way.

 Response:

 10 All the paths of the LORD are kindness and constancy toward those who keep his covenant and his decrees. [...]
-14 The friendship of the LORD is with those who fear him, and his covenant, for their instruction.
+14 The friendship of the LORD is with those who fear him and his covenant for their instruction.

 Response:

 Jesus fulfills these verses in His two Advents.
 He came in His first Advent showing His mercy to sinners, pardoning their sins, and rewarding the humble with the revelation of His truth (Jn 14:6).
 The mission of God the Son is the way of mercy (First Advent) and the way of justice in judging our good works (Second Advent, Mt 25:31-46).
 Concerning the merits of the righteous and the gift of salvation, St. Augustine wrote: "The one who follows the Lord's paths and sees that he has been set free through no merit of his own, and takes no pride in his own efforts, will draw nearer to the Lord.
-In times to come, he will avoid the severe judgment that will be handed down to those who question all these things, for he has experienced the mercy of the one who came to his aid" (Enarrationes in Psalmos, 24.10).
+In times to come, he will avoid the severe judgment handed down to those who question all these things, for he has experienced the mercy of the one who came to his aid" (Enarrationes in Psalmos, 24.10).

 The one who fears offending God is the one who loves Him and keeps His commandments (1 Jn 2:3-6).
 His reward will be a unique friendship with the Lord and a share in His divine life based on the family bond of covenant unity (verse 14; Lk 22:19-20).
 For Christians, the Sacrament of Baptism is our spiritual rebirth into the family of God the Father.
 At the same time, the Eucharist is our share in the divine life of Jesus Christ and a foretaste of the heavenly Banquet of the Righteous (Rev 19:5-9).